From the historic city of Bath to the epic Cheddar Gorge, there are countless amazing places to visit in Somerset.

 Weston Super Mare

-If the main beach isn’t appealing to you, you could drive or walk up to Sand Bay which is quieter and much more scenic, with views over the channel into Wales.
+The main beach spans over two kilometres, or you could drive or walk up to Sand Bay which is quieter and much more scenic, with views over the channel into Wales.

 In the town centre, there are all the shops you need, as well as a few hotels.